Launching Bay, Victoria’s open platform

 Bay is the open source platform product in Victoria’s new whole-of-government digital platform, Single Digital Presence.
 Bay gives Victorian Government agencies access to a secure, open source platform for their digital services and provides many benefits, such as a faster web experience, an automated testing and deployment continuous integration (CI) pipeline, and cost efficiencies.

 Salsa Digital worked with the Department of Premier and Cabinet (DPC) to bring DPC’s vision of a Single Digital Presence (SDP) for Victoria to life.
 DPC is responsible for several elements of Victoria’s digital engagement, including vic.gov.au, data.vic.gov.au and engage.vic.gov.au.
 (The Engage website was recently recognised as one of only two finalists in the global GovCX Awards — read our blog on the Awards for more information.)

 DPC knew that there were significant problems with the way websites had been built across the Victorian Government, with most sites being built on an ad-hoc basis.
 The result was over 900 vic.gov.au domains (plus an unknown number of sites on .com, com.au, etc. domains), built using different content management systems (CMSs) and on different platforms.
 DPC described this fragmentation as a ‘technology debt’ with significant implications on costs, efficiencies and cybersecurity.

 DPC knew the Victorian Government needed a unified approach, a whole-of-government digital platform, and put the Single Digital Presence (SDP) project out to tender.

 A single site where Victorians could go to get information — a site that was managed by one content management system (CMS).

 A common platform for hosting and management of the sites.

-The new, single platform also had to:
+The new, single whole-of-government digital platform also had to: